 My very first Laser/IPL hair removal session was way back in 2005.
 I first removed hair from my underarms and I remember how painful it used to be.
 Even through the pain, I pushed through.
-I was so happy with the results, even though compared to today’s results which are way better (for example, I had to do about 15 sessions on my underarms for the hair to go).
+I was so happy with the results, even though compared to today’s results which are way better.
+For example, I had to do about 15 sessions on my underarms for the hair to appear to go, compared to today’s results, after only 2-3 sessions you see massive results.

 And it was pricey.
 But for a girl that was bullied through school for her hair growth, I was determined.
 The money I was paying was way worth it – there is no price for the way I felt inside after years of bulling and feeling so self-conscious about myself.

 Obviously, after many years, and thousands of dollars already spent, I started thinking about my wallet and started looking for more affordable options.
-I started looking for deals and coupons.
-Then I stumbled upon the massive deals on the Groupon site.
+This was the time when Deal & Coupon websites starting gaining alot of momentum.
+So naturally, I wanted in.
 There was packages of sessions I could by for a fraction of the price.

 At one point, I paid only $56 for $700 of laser hair removal treatments, that’s a whopping 92% off!
 I loved it.
 I was getting my hair removed permanently, for less than the cost of waxing!
 I bought these deals for about 18 months and loved every second of being woman and being hairless!
 I felt free of emotions that were tied to my hairy body and my past.

-How My Laser Hair Removal Procedure Left Me With Severe Burns
+How Laser Hair Removal Left Me With Severe Burns

 Just like any other time, I bought online another deal, pressed buy now, got my coupon and arranged at the clinic to have my first treatment done.
 Just like any other time, right?!?
 Wrong…